 10 Summer Exercise Tips for Seniors

-Summertime is here and with it comes the desire to get outdoors and be active, particularly after a year of social distancing.
+Summertime is here and with it comes the desire to get outdoors and be active.
 From golf to gardening, there is no lack of excuses to get outside and soak up some sun.

 As the manager of the senior fitness program at Hebrew Rehabilitation Center in Boston, every day I see how the right kind of exercise helps older adults feel stronger and more confident.
 It’s a great way to make friends and be engaged in your community.
 And of course, there are a myriad of health benefits to exercising at any age.